 The body can compensate for vestibular injury by recalibrating the brain areas that controls balance.

 Compensation occurs naturally in most people, but when it is not successful, vestibular rehabilitation therapy may be required.
+Vestibular exercises are incorporated to enhance the remaining vestibular, somatosensory, or visual function.

-Incomplete compensation
+Incomplete Compensation

-Incomplete compensation can limit head movements in individuals as rapid head rotations to the direction of the damaged vestibular organ, does not keep the eyes fixated on the visual target.
+Incomplete compensation can limit head movements in individuals, as rapid head rotations to the direction of the damaged vestibular organ, does not keep the eyes fixated on the visual target.
 This reflects an abnormal ocular reflex as visual acuity is degraded during head rotations.

 This can cause limited participation in activities which leads to disability and handicap and impairment of quality of life.